chloeyu17/movie-soundtrack-generator/README.md

 ## Description

 An application that converts the user’s movie searches into the soundtrack allowing them to sample the songs.
-We accomplish this by using HTML, CSS, Bootstrap, Javascript, and fetching data from IMDb and Apple Music web APIs.
+We accomplish this by using HTML, CSS, Bootstrap, Javascript (JQuery), and fetching data from IMDb and Apple Music web APIs.

 ### Project Overview